JM233333/linux-kernel-exploration/docs/how-to.md

 For below-mentioned configurations, there positions in `menuconfig` GUI (5.15.57) is given, which might be different in other versions of kernel.

-Required extra configurations are listed below :
+Required additional configurations are listed below :

 - ;

-Recommended extra configurations are listed below :
+Recommended additional configurations are listed below :

 - ;